solidi/writing/writing-ideas.md

     - Persons agency
     - Promotion prep
     - Inequity problems
+    - Retaining talent when others promote their position
 1. What is a Staff Engineer Anyway?
     - Storyteller
     - First leadership